tmzh/tmzh.github.io/content/post/2023-06-24-llm-powered-faq-chat-bot.md

 ### Build a Chat UI

 Now we have all the necessary ingredients to build a chatbot.
-Gradio library offers several ready-made components which simplifies the process of building a Chat UI.
+Gradio library offers several ready-made components that simplify the process of building a Chat UI.
 We need to wrap our token generation process as below:

 ```python
 import gradio as gr